 - May 19, 2021: The Murphy administration has announced "Operation Jersey Summer," aimed at getting as many New Jerseyans ages 12+ vaccinated against COVID-19.
 Breweries, wineries and state parks from all around the state are participants in the program, providing incentives for vaccinations.
 To learn more, please visit Operation Jersey Summer.

 - May 17, 2021: New Jersey Gov. Phil Murphy today announced the lifting of New Jersey’s travel advisory, which outlined quarantine and testing recommendations for residents and visitors to the state following interstate travel.
 Effective immediately, the travel advisory is no longer in place for both vaccinated and unvaccinated individuals.
 Residents and travelers are encouraged to follow the Centers for Disease Control and Prevention’s (CDC) protocols regarding quarantine and testing following domestic travel.
 Travelers should remain up to date regarding local travel recommendations and requirements applicable to their destination.
 International travel is still governed by the CDC’s protocols and guidance.
-Please refer to the CDC's updated list for travelers who are prohibited from entry to the United States.
 New Jersey's Travel FAQ provides answers to many commonly asked travel questions.

 - Executive Order No. 253: Effective Aug.
 23, 2021, this order requires all N.J. state employees and school personnel to by fully vaccinated against COVID-19 by Oct.
 18, 2021 or be subject to COVID-19 testing one-two times per week.